 The Habitat Foundation Research Grants support research that will advance our knowledge of biodiversity, rainforest ecology, and sustainability.
 Emphasis is on studies with potential application to strengthen conservation impact and promote a balance between protection and the productive use of rainforest ecosystems.

-Penang Hill Research Grant
+Penang Hill Small Grants

 The Habitat Foundation Travel Grants provide support for Malaysian researchers and thought leaders to participate in international meetings, conferences and training opportunities to enhance the study of biodiversity and natural ecosystems and the practice of conservation.

 The Habitat Foundation Professional Internships are designed for early career conservation professionals and communicators.
 Through a 12-month internship, successful candidates will benefit from a specially curated programme that will enable them to gain experience with project management.

 The internship will feature specialized training and practical experience which will boost their confidence and enhance their potential to make important contributions through their career in conservation.

 The Habitat Foundation Sustainable Tourism Grants have been created to fund initiatives to build capacity and strengthen the practice of ecotourism and conservation in Malaysia.
 This grants programme is motivated by the belief that travel to natural areas can be a driver for conservation and environmental awareness.
 Ecotourism can also be a way to generate sustainable financing for protecting nature and incomes for local businesses and households.
 The Sustainable Tourism Grants are for activities or programmes to promote Best Practice in ecotourism that can be implemented within a timeframe of less than 10 months.

 For further clarification on the grants, kindly write to email@example.com